Agave: Beverages and tequila

 The sap of A. americana and other species is used in Mexico and Mesoamerica to produce pulque, an alcoholic beverage.
 The flower shoot is cut out and the sap collected and subsequently fermented.
 By distillation, a spirit called mezcal is prepared; one of the best-known forms of mezcal is tequila.
 A. tequilana or A. tequilana var. azul is used in the production of tequila.
 A. angustifolia is widely used in the production of mezcal and pulque, though at least 10 other Agave species are also known to be used for this.

 Research

 Agave can be used as the raw material for industrial production of fructans as a prebiotic dietary fiber.
 Agave contains fructooligosaccharides, which are naturally occurring oligosaccharides that support safely subjecting peanut-allergic people to allergen immunotherapy.
 Resulting from its natural habitat in stressful environments, agave is under preliminary research for its potential use in germplasm conservation and in biotechnology to better anticipate the economic effects of global climate change.
 It may also have use as a bioethanol or bioenergy feedstock.
+Agave plantations have potential applications on marginal lands unsuitable for grain crops.